moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab1.md

 ---
 title: "DevSecOps with GitLab Duo - Hands-On Lab: Getting Started with GitLab Duo"
-description: "This Hands-On Guide walks you through the lab exercises used in the DevSecOps with GitLab Duo Course"
+description: "This Hands-On Guide walks you through using GitLab Duo to answer technical questions"
 ---

 > Estimated time to complete: 15 minutes